Membership ServicesFind out more

 ABDO offers access to colleagues who work in a variety of settings with the profession who are there to help and support you with difficult clinlcal decisions.
 Contact firstname.lastname@example.org

 ABDO can give members access to clinical training courses which are designed to support prior learning as well as develop clinical skills for the future.
-This includes access to courses such as the WOPEC courses developed in conjunction with Cardiff University.
+This includes four OFQUAL registered optical qualifications as well as access to courses such as the WOPEC courses developed in conjunction with Cardiff University.
 Contact email@example.com

-ABDO offer opportunities and support to help you develop your clinical skills, such as Extended Services which includes training on minor eye conditions and glaucoma repeat measures.
+ABDO offers opportunities and support to help you develop your clinical skills, such as Extended Services which includes training on minor eye conditions and glaucoma repeat measures.
 Read more here.

 ABDO’s National Resource Centre is locating in Birmingham, and hosts events and examinations for members.